 - An American in Athens: Personal narratives of a city I once called home.

-- @livingingreece: Hand-curated news, travel tips and practical info since 2009 for 36,000+ people, which was double the number following the most popular English-language newspaper until 2018.
+- @livingingreece: Hand-curated news, travel tips and practical info for 36,000+ people, which was double the number following the most popular English-language newspaper until 2018.

-More than 300+ posts are based on official documentation I translate from Greek to English, then combine and consistently update with real-life experience, Greek news and feedback from generous readers.
+More than 300+ posts are based on official documentation I translated from Greek to English, then combined and consistently updated with real-life experience, Greek news and feedback from generous readers.

 Because of this unique approach and the fact I was the first and only to disseminate information for non-EU citizens, unauthorized copies of my work can be easily identified on expat guides, travel forums and websites run by embassies worldwide, foreign ministries, lawyers and the Greek government.

-Living in Greece helps thousands daily to solve problems, save money and be self-reliant.
+Living in Greece helped thousands daily to solve problems, save money and be self-reliant.
 It has been called the most influential, useful, reliable, honest and best website about Greece in English.